Chrysler Building

 We didn’t visit the inside of the building, but the building is so beautiful on the outside!
 The architecture of it is just amazing.
 You are able to go into the first floor I believe still but have to have a pass to go pass the elevators!
 Even so, a trip to NYC is not complete without seeing this ARCHITECTURAL MARVEL in person!

-Casey Holloway - a month ago
+Casey Holloway - 4 months ago

 Visitors only have access to a about half the lobby, still you can appreciate very well the beautiful art deco lobby.
 There are absolutely no tours inside.